gamingrobot/doingstuff.dev/content/posts/homelab-switching-salt-to-ansible.md

 tags = ["Linux", "Homelab"]
 +++

-About a month ago I thought it would be nice to be able to configure VM's and Droplets with Salt by using my existing configuration I had setup in [Part 2: Configuration Management](@/posts/homelab-adventure-part-2.md).
+About a month ago I thought it would be nice to be able to configure VM's and Droplets with Salt by using my existing configuration I had set up in [Part 2: Configuration Management](@/posts/homelab-adventure-part-2.md).

 <!-- more -->